 Bush Pilots take over northern routes

 The airlines that carried the mail struggled to make a living.
-One crash or the lose of government contracts could spell the doom for a service that owned just one aircraft.
+One crash could spell the doom for a service that owned just one aircraft.
 By the 1930s most of the air services had folded or been absorbed by larger companies or government services.
-Canada Post took over most of the routes or contracted pilots running regular routes to deliver the mail (without the eternally cool private airmail stamps).
+Canada Post took over most of the routes or contracted pilots running regular routes to deliver the mail (without the cool private airmail stamps).